icedgreen/road-cli/README.md

 - python requests module (should be default on linux; will try to install if it does not detect the module)
 - marktext (in PATH)
 - pandoc (optional)

-**Note:** pandoc does not alwys convert every chapter to epub correctly and can cause errors with rebdering in certain applications.
+**Note:** pandoc does not always convert every chapter to epub correctly and so can cause errors with rendering in certain applications.